robtacconelli/kobra-x-bed-interceptor/README.md

+# HIGHLY-EXPERIMENTAL - DO AT YOUR OWN RISK

 # Anycubic Kobra X — Bed Interceptor

 An Arduino-based device that throttles the Anycubic Kobra X's heated bed control signal, converting its rapid pulse-width firing into infrequent, longer bang-bang cycles.
 The result is a much gentler load profile on the power supply, the triac, and the upstream AC source — at the cost of slightly slower warmup and a small steady-state temperature ripple.